camvassallo/arbet-public/README.md

 # NOTA Sports
-• Django Web3 application combining fantasy sports and online sportsbooks, built on the Ethereum blockchain.
+- Django Web3 application combining fantasy sports and online sportsbooks, built on the Ethereum blockchain.
 Utilizes DALL-E-2 (artwork), The Odds API (live odds and scores), and a Moralis Dapp
-• Enables users to purchase digital assets (ERC-721 Tokens) representing their favorite sports team
+- Enables users to purchase digital assets (ERC-721 Tokens) representing their favorite sports team
-• Market values are correlated to the efficiency of the team's real-life performances against the spread
+- Market values are correlated to the efficiency of the team's real-life performances against the spread
+- Users can purchase assets and view their current market value

 # Todo
 - Add User - login/logout/register functionality (DONE)